 It's unbelievably great to have my son back from that hell over there, but the whole experience forces a bad sort of deja vu on me.
 I didn't ask for this, but it's been imposed on me - hence, I'm "inspired" to share this.

-I survived boot camp, but I'd been talked into signing up for 3-year enlistment during the first week of boot camp (called "reception station" but they never served us any cake and punch during our "reception") - this first week was designed take care of all the stuff like paperwork, physicals, issuing uniforms, etc - to make sure the drill sergeants could mess with us full time when we got to the real thing.
+I survived boot camp, but I'd been talked into signing up for 3-year enlistment during the first week of boot camp (called "reception station" - but they never served us any cake and punch during our "reception").
+This first week was designed take care of all the stuff like paperwork, physicals, issuing uniforms, etc. to make sure the drill sergeants could mess with us full time when we got to the real thing.
 Anyway, the recruiters at reception station said if I stuck with the standard 2-year draftee enlistment, with my college degree(s), I surely would go directly from boot camp to infantry school and then on to Vietnam.
 This was probably the only true thing they said - it happened just that way to people I know.
 Anyway, I signed up to be a "Communications Center Specialist (MOS 72B)," which guaranteed I would go to Signal School in Fort Gordon, GA directly after basic training.

 Thus, it was at Fort Gordon early in my "Advanced Individual Training" (AIT) that I found out what my draft lottery number was.
-It was 335, so had they passed the lottery law for the draft a few months earlier, I never would have been drafted.
+It was over 300, so had they passed the lottery law for the draft a few months earlier, I never would have been drafted.
 Wow!
 What inspirational news to hear, standing in morning formation at Ft.
 Gordon - or Fort Garbage, as we called it - with nearly three years to go in my enlistment .
 Anyway, I finished AIT and found out I was headed directly to Vietnam - do not pass Go, do not collect $200!

-I left the US for Vietnam from Oakland Army Base on a chartered civilian plane in January of 1970 after Christmas leave at home.
+I left the US for Vietnam from Travis Air Force Base on a chartered civilian plane in January of 1970, after Christmas leave at home.
 I had no idea where I was going.
 I was being shipped to a "transit" company in Long Binh (famous for its military jail), which was near Saigon.
 I spent about a week there, wating to be put on a plane (a C-141 Starlifter) to another transit company, this time in Danang, much farther north.
 Still no clue where I was going to wind up.
 I spent about a week there, too, before finally being shipped on a plane (a C-130 Hercules) to Phu Bai, near the city of Hue - again even farther north, and not far from the boundary between North and South Vietnam, which turned out to be my final assignment.
 I was destined to be a clerk in a message center with the Headquarters Company of the 26th General Support Group, a supply outfit, associated with the 1st Logistical Command, USARV.
 We were basically the supply support for northern I Corps - the northernmost command in Vietnam.
 XXIV Corps (real combat troops) were headquartered in Phu Bai, as well, but they soon moved their operational headquarters to Danang.
 We were across the Highway 1 from Camp Eagle, of the 101st Airborne.
 I had about 20 min of work in the course of a typical day.
 Real challenging stuff.

 After a few months, through an intervention by the woman in charge of Special Services, I became the Art Director (!) at the new Phu Bai Craft Shop for several months, pulling me out of the message center, which had already become monumentally boring.
 It was during my stint in the Craft Shop that I bought my first good camera (a Canon FTb) and learned 35 mm B&W photography with the help of one of the soldiers in my platoon, a guy named Weatherholt.
 Unfortunately, my cushy job in the Craft Shop came to an end when the Special Services person who got me that position moved on and my company cadre sucked me back into the Signal business.
 However, I soon managed to convince them that the Message Center needed to be a 24-h operation and being the senior guy (out of two) in the Message Center, I got dibs on the graveyard shift.
 For the duration of my operational time there, I saw no one above the rank of E-5.
 I was a ghost, and I liked it that way, obviously.